gustavomazzoni/auction-system/README.md

 Realtime app built with Angular & Node (and socket.io).

 ## Key resolutions:
+- socket.js

+    I've chose to use socket.io because of its large community, created by a strong company and because it handles perfectly the real-time communication with the server choosing the best protocol available and providing features like automatic reconnection.

+- real-time (socket.io) - websocket vs http

+    I've decided to go only with socket.io choosing the best protocol available.
+Since we needed a real-time app, I used socket.io to communicate with the server emiting requests for operations and also listening for data changes.

+### Server side (Node)
+- Assyncronous and parallel process ('async' lib)

+    I've used async library to handle parallel process with a single callback.

+- User table / login process ('socketio-auth' lib)

+    I've not created a User model class so it will only be used inside socketio-auth process. socketio-auth library was used to handle socket.io authentication.

+### Client side (angular)
-* GamaManager (game.service) - why to use it instead of the Controller?
+- GamaManager (game.service) - why to use it instead of the Controller?

     Because of the interaction with socket.io.
 To keep the controllers thin, I have only placed what I want to expose in the scope and routing.

-* Why GameManager is setted in scope?
+- Why GameManager is setted in scope?

     So the changes in its datas reflected in the scope components.

-* logout process
+- logout process

     I have created a reusable process where it's only necessary to go to the logout state.

-* socket.js
-I've chose to use socket.io because of its large community, created by a strong company and because it handles perfectly the real-time communication with the server choosing the best protocol available and providing features like automatic reconnection.

-* models Classes ('async' lib)
-I've used asyng library to handle parallel process with a single callback.

-* User table / login process ('socketio-auth' lib) I've not created a User model class so it will only be used inside socketio-auth process. socketio-auth library was used to handle socket.io authentication.

-* real-time (socket.io) - websocket vs http
-I've decided to go only with socket.io choosing the best protocol available.
-Since we needed a real-time app, I used socket.io to communicate with the server emiting requests for operations and also listening for data changes.

-* responsive layout (side nav for mobile) and material design 'flex' I've used Angular Material layout features like flex (CSS3 flexbox) to create responsive layouts.
+- responsive layout (side nav for mobile) and material design 'flex'

+    I've used Angular Material layout features like flex (CSS3 flexbox) to create responsive layouts.

-* factory vs service
+- factory vs service

     I use service to keep object state.
 Factory for a stateless object.